rdezwart/InitiativeTracker/README.md

 Feel free to leave an issue report if you find something I missed, or if you've got random questions.
 I mostly made this for practice and maybe as a portfolio piece.

+### Any bugs you're aware of?

+- The sorting breaks if you get too many ties (like, roughly 5+), due to limitations with my implementation of JQuery's sorting algorithm.
+The odds of this happening are so slim, however, that I don't think it's an issue at the moment.

 ### Who's Mouki?
 Do you know him?

 ![Well, of course I know him.
 He's me.](https://media.giphy.com/media/l3fZFvp94ljepXoPe/giphy.gif)